AlfieRider/mixitup-creature-hunt/README.md

 ## ⚠️ MUST DO's before going live
 Please confirm that:
 1. The creature pool has not been set to zero.
 This can be viewed in the CreatureManager.
 At least one entry at a time must be ensured.
-2. MixItUp wiring is not YET covered by this readme.
-Will occur very soon.
+2. MixItUp wiring is fully complete as written above.

 ## Known limitations
 - No confirmation prompt if JSON pool is manually edited (i.e outside the manager).
 Malformed entries are silently be skipped over by .get() fallbacks rather than causing an error, so a typo'd error will simply raise a visible warning.